klsember-gh/repo-branch-protect/README.md

 # Automatically Create Branch Protection Rules and Issues with GitHub API

-This python web service listens to organization events, and then proceed to do the following:
+This python web service listens to organization events and to identify when a new repository is created, and then proceed to do the following:

-1. Check if a repository has been initialized; if not, automatically commits a `Readme.md` to the repository
+1. Check if the new repository has been initialized; if not, automatically commit a `Readme.md` to the `main` branch
-2. Create a branch protection rule on the `default branch`
+2. Create branch protection rules on the `default branch`
-3. Create an issue in newly created repository, outlining the policies created, and notifying a specific user with an `@mention`.
+3. Create an issue in newly created repository, outlining the policies created, and notifying a specific user with an `@mention` in the body of the issue.

 ## Getting Started